equinor/fmu-tools/docs/qcproperties.rst

                   combined statistics from.
 This is done by setting the same name on several code values, as it is the name that are used to group the data.

-    additional_filters
+    filters
-        Dictionary with additional filters (optional).
+        Dictionary with additional filter (optional).

         Only discrete parameters are supported.
+A selector can be input as a filter, this will override any existing filters specified directly on the selector.
         The key is the name (or path) to the filter parameter / log, and the value is a dictionary with one of two options: